aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xps-to-ics/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to ICS?</h2>

+XPS (XML Paper Specification) is a fixed-document format developed by Microsoft.
+It is used to store documents in a structured way and is similar to PDF format.
+ICS (iCalendar) is a file format used to store calendar information such as events, tasks, and other calendar-related data.
+It is widely used by many calendar applications, including Microsoft Outlook, Google Calendar, and Apple Calendar.
+Converting XPS to ICS format is useful for users who want to share their calendar information with others.

-For a Python developer, who is trying to add a XPS to ICS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into ICS format.
+<h2>How Aspose.Total Helps for XPS to ICS Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It is a great tool for Python developers who are looking to add a XPS to ICS conversion feature within their application.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into ICS format.
+Aspose.Total for Python via .NET makes this conversion easy using Python.
+It is a reliable and efficient solution for developers who want to automate the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}